miranda-zhang/cloud-computing-schema/README.md

 # Examples

-Code in [example folder](example/) shows some ways to obtain, use this ontology.
+Code in [example folder](example/) shows some ways to access, use this ontology.

 # Publications
 [BibTeX](BibTeX.md)